-Emotional Literacy Support (ELSA) is available for children experiencing social, emotional and mental health difficulties (SEMH).
-Supporting parents, referring to Mental Health Support Team, liaising with staff and intensive work in the following areas mean that children can begin to access learning, self-esteem is raised and children have a better school attachment.
+Play Therapy and Emotional Literacy Support (ELSA) are available for children experiencing social, emotional and mental health difficulties (SEMH).
+Supporting parents, liaising with staff and intensive work in the following areas mean that children can begin to access learning, self-esteem is raised and children have a better school attachment.

-Play, basic counselling, anger management, behaviour management, raising self-esteem, speech and language development (this is additional and can support Speech and Language therapy provided by the NHS) physical co-ordination, nurturing activities provide specific support for individual children as needs are identified.
+• Play, play therapy, basic counselling, anger management, behaviour management, raising selfesteem, speech and language development (this is additional and can support Speech and Language therapy provided by the NHS) physical co-ordination, nurturing activities provide specific support for individual children as needs are identified.